 Evidently, Finland has much stronger position compared to most EU states.
 With other Nordic countries, you have been leaders in implementing evidence based alcohol policies with exeptions like reduction in alcohol taxes in 2003 which was later considered a mistake.
 We urge you to keep your decisions on the safe side of public health and listen to your own alcohol and public health experts who have warned against these changes.

 Yours sincerely,

-Peter Allebeck, president, NordAN
+Peter Allebeck, Tiziana Codenotti president, NordAN president, Eurocare

+Lauri Beekmann Mariann Skar

-Lauri Beekmann Executive Director, NordAN Tiziana Codenotti president, Eurocare
+Executive Director, NordAN Secretary General, Eurocare